kingingkingdoms/Millionaires-Digest-Matchmaker/readme.txt

-=== WP REST API Plugins Endpoint ===
+=== Millionaire's Digest Matchmaker ===
-Contributors: djpaul
+Contributors: K&L
-Tags: json, rest, api, rest-api
+Tags: Millionaire's Digest, Matchmaker
-Requires at least: 4.4
+Requires at least: 4.5.7
-Tested up to: 4.5-alpha
+Tested up to: 4.9.1
-Stable tag: 0.2.0
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP REST API companion plugin for plugin endpoints.

 == Description ==

-WP REST API companion plugin for plugin endpoints.
+Give users the ability to find friends and accounts (such as brands, famous people, organizations, etc.) based on the same passions and interests with special thanks and all credits going to Muhammad Kashif for the original plugin.

+== Installation ==

+1. Visit Dashboard-> Plugins-> Add New
+2. Install plugin
+3. Activate

 == Changelog ==

-= 0.2.0 =
-* Fixed some internal "todos".

-= 0.1.0 =
+= 1.0.0 =
-* Initial release.
+* Initial release